InteractiveAdvertisingBureau/AdManagementAPI/Ad Management API 1.1.md

 All dates/times must be specified in the format of millis since Unix epoch (January 1, 1970 00:00:00 UTC).
 If an implementer internally uses a more precise timestamp, values should always be rounded **down** to the nearest millisecond to so that when queries are made using a filter, ads are not missed due to rounding.

-## API Pagination <a name="pagination"></a>

-Pagination can be very tricky to implement correctly and ensure that all the ad changes can be picked up.

-The following edge cases need to be covered:
-- no results are repeated on the next page from the previous page (unless the timestamp got changed in mean time)
-- no results get skipped regardless if there is the same timestamp for multiple ads.
-- the nexPage returns different results (this would happen if the timestamp is the same for ads spanning two pages)

-In order to combat this it is suggested to implement pagination with timestamp and id.
-This is based on: https://phauer.com/2018/web-api-pagination-timestamp-id-continuation-token/

-The exchange is responsible for correctly populating the nextPage field if there are more results.
-It is upto the exchange how the url will look.

-Here are a few suggestions on how it can look:
-- /ads?auditStart=1528221114000_421
-- /ads?auditStart=1528221114000&timestampId=421

-In the examples above:
-- This will mean that anything **after** 1528221114000 will be returned and anything with timestamp **equal to** 1528221114000 and id **larger** than 421 will be returned.
-- If there is no id specified, the results with a timestamp **greater** than specified will be returned. **No exception** should be thrown in this case.

-Requirements for correct implementation:
-- results returned have to be sorted based on both the timestmap (lastmod for most of the usecases) and on the id (in that order)
-- the id needs to be unique, so it should either be an internal id or the id that gets passed on creation of the ad. (whatever bidders will)

 # Endpoints <a name="endpoints"></a>

 Bidders will interact with the Ad Management API by making HTTP calls to specific endpoints.
 Exchanges will specify a **base URL** (denoted using the {baseUrl} placeholder in this document) and a **bidder ID** representing a given bidder/demand partner (denoted using the {bidderId} placeholder in this document).
 All endpoints are relative to this base URL.
 The base URL must include the major version of the specification implemented in the form of "v#".
 For example, an exchange implementing version 1.0 of this API may define its base URL as `https://api.exchange.com/management/v1`.
 For example, assuming a bidder ID of 492 the ads endpoint will be reached at `https://api.exchange.com/management/v1/bidder/492/ads`.